S0hamBOT/PhishingSensor/README.md

-# PhishingSensor: A Tale of AI, Suspicion, and Browser Bravery
+# PhishingSensor - Chrome Extension for capturing phishing mails

 Welcome to **PhishingSensor**, where a humble idea turned into a browser’s personal bodyguard.
-This is the story of how we trained an AI, built a real-time scanner, and wrapped it all in a futuristic extension.
+This is the story of how we(me & AI Bots) trained an AI, built a real-time scanner, and wrapped it all in a futuristic extension.
 If you’re here to know *how it works* and *what we built*, read on.

 ---